Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Reconstruction over the last millennium

 \subsection{Consistency between OHC and EEI}

 Approximately 90\% of the heat absorbed due to a non-zero EEI is stored in the ocean~\citep{Schuckmann2023}.
 Recently, 42\% of the accumulated OHC has been stored in the upper 300 m~\citep{Pan2025}.
-Therefore, a strong correlation between the EEI and the rate of change of the upper-ocean heat content (dOHC300/dt) is expected, particularly at seasonal to interannual timescales.
+Therefore, a strong correlation between the EEI and the rate of change of the upper-ocean heat content (dOHC300/dt) is expected, particularly at seasonal to annual timescales, as described by Eq. (\ref{eq:eei-decomposition-ohc}).
 This can provide insight into the connection between Earth's energy budget at the TOA and at the surface, but also serves as a consistency check for the DA procedure.
-By Eq.~(\ref{eq:eei-decomposition}), a difference between dOHC/dt $ \approx C(dT/dt)$ and the EEI may be due to heat uptake $\gamma T$ by the deeper ocean, or components of the climate system other than the ocean.
 We multiply dOHC/dt by Earth's ocean fraction (71\%) to obtain the equivalent EEI over the total surface area.
-The derivative is calculated using a central difference as in ~\citep{Trenberth2014}.
+The derivative is calculated using a central time difference as in \citet{Trenberth2014}.

-Reconstructed EEI and dOHC300/dt are correlated annually at 0.69 (Fig.~S16), and the volcanic response is similar (Fig.~\ref{fig:composite_volcano}d).
-At seasonal timescales, the correlation is 0.60, but dOHC/dt leads EEI by one season.
-With increasing timescale, the two quantities decorrelate.
-Interpreting the difference as deep ocean heat uptake, the deep ocean is releasing heat over most of the last millennium.
+Reconstructed EEI and dOHC300/dt are correlated annually at $r = 0.64$ ($p \leq 0.01$; Fig.~S18).
+The volcanic response is similar in shape and timescale, but EEI is weaker than dOHC300/dt (Fig.~\ref{fig:composite_volcano}d).
+At seasonal timescales, the correlation is $r = 0.50$ ($p \leq 0.01$), but dOHC/dt leads EEI by about one season.
+With increasing timescale beyond four years, the two quantities decorrelate (Fig.~S18e).